gSchool/galvanize-bookshelf/3_user_registration.md

 | `POST`         | `/users`           | `{ password: "", ... }`                   | `400`           | `Password must be at least 8 characters long` |
 | `POST`         | `/users`           | `{ "email": "jkrowling@gmail.com", ... }` | `400`           | `Email already exists`                        |

-You can run the following test suite to verify the middleware works as expected.
+You can run the following test suite to verify your code works as expected.

 ```shell
 npm test test/part3.routes.bonus.test.js
 ```

-**NOTE:** Ensure the middleware handles the previous HTTP requests as before.
+**NOTE:** Ensure the previous tests still pass.

-## Bonus
+## Linting

-Using your preferred ESLint rules, lint your project with the `npm run lint .` command.
+Using your preferred ESLint rules, lint your project with the `npm run lint` command.

 ## Bonus